-Eligibility: 12 years of age or younger, twice You have to pay part of the total cost.
+Eligibility: 6 months of age to 12 years of age, immunization period restricted, up to two times You have to pay part of the total cost.

 ● MR (measles and rubella combination)

 Eligibility: Children between 2 and 18 years of age who have not received the government recommended periodic immunization (excluding those who are eligible for the periodic immunization); up to two times (for the incomplete portion).
 Free of charge.